globalbrain/hado/README.md

 This will restart the server on file changes and will watch for changes in the `api` directory.

-You can also use the `--unstable-hmr` flag instead of `--watch` to enable hot module reloading.
+You can also use the `--watch-hmr` flag instead of `--watch` to enable hot module reloading.

 ## Routing